ferrilab/bitvec/doc/macros/bits.md

   analysis, and you should typically not try to move them up the call stack.
 - `mut`: If the first argument is the keyword `mut`, then this produces a `&mut` writable `BitSlice`.
-- `static mut`: These can be combinde to create a `&'static mut BitSlice`.
+- `static mut`: These can be combined to create a `&'static mut BitSlice`.
 It is always safe to use this reference, because the `static mut BitArray` it creates is concealed and unreachable by any other codepath, and so the produced reference is always the sole handle that can reach it.